bobturneruk/image-processing-onboarding/presentation.md

 # Why teach this lesson?

 - Images are everywhere.
-- Images data is different to tabular / data frame data.
+- Image data is different to tabular / data frame data.

 # What's in the lesson?